base-jumper/base-jumper/docs/platforms/Arduino.md

 ## Getting Started
 * Install the BaseJumper library for Arduino.
 * Add `#include "BaseJumper.h` at the top of your sketch.
 Note that this should be inserted automatically when you select the library.
 * All BaseJumper code is inside the namespace `BaseJumper`.
-You might wish to bring this namespace into scope with a using directive: `using BaseJumper;`
+You might wish to bring this namespace into scope with a using directive: `using namespace BaseJumper;`

 ## Example
 This simple example turns on a LED when a switch is pressed.
 With the BaseJumper Arduino library installed you can also find it in the Arduino IDE under `File > Examples > BaseJumper > button_led`.